iamtonmoy0/what-did-i-learnt-today/Next js/LWS/module 3/readme.md

-This module discuss the state management
+# This module discuss the state management

+# React is a declearative approach.